As Covid-19 numbers rise, the CDC chief says she's scared about where US is headed. But it's not too late to change country's course - KRDO

 The CDC director’s warnings have been echoed by experts across the country for weeks.
 But at least a dozen governors, citing lowered Covid-19 numbers and ongoing vaccinations, eased Covid-19 restrictions this month, against health officials’ guidance.

-Meanwhile, spring break crowds packed popular beach destinations and air travel surged, all while the B.1.1.7 variant spread.
+Meanwhile, spring break crowds packed popular beach destinations and air travel surged, all while the B.1.1.7 variant first detected in the UK spread.

+Most recently, Louisiana Gov. John Bel Edwards said restrictions limiting capacity in some Louisiana businesses, including bars, restaurants, salons, and gyms, will be lifted Wednesday.
+The governor is leaving the state’s mask mandate in place.

-Most recently, Delaware Gov. John Carney announced he was increasing outdoor gathering limits and easing capacity restrictions in outdoor venues starting Thursday.
+Delaware Gov. John Carney recently announced he was increasing outdoor gathering limits and easing capacity restrictions in outdoor venues starting Thursday.

 “We know that gathering outdoors poses a lower risk of COVID-19 infection and transmission,” Carney said in a statement.
 “That’s why we’re comfortable easing certain outdoor restrictions as we head into spring.”